 Scientists found tetrahydrocannabinol (THC), a cannabinoid of cannabis, gave promising results to inhibit the main protease of the SARS-CoV-2 virus.
 If the spike protein main protease of SARS-CoV-2 virus is inhibited, the virus cannot replicate itself, and therefore it become disabled.

 Deepak Mishra, Radha Raman Maurya, Kamlesh Kumar, Nupur S. Munjal, Vijay Bahadur, Sandeep Sharma, Prashant Singh, Indra Bahadur.
 Structurally modified compounds of hydroxychloroquine, remdesivir and tetrahydrocannabinol against main protease of SARS-CoV-2, a possible hope for COVID-19: Docking and Molecular Dynamics Simulation studies, Journal of Molecular Liquids, 2021, 116185, ISSN 0167-7322, https://doi.org/10.1016/j.molliq.2021.116185

-I wish we could fear no more to SARS-CoV-2 virus and its mutants, as we do clearly have a cure, which is historically proven.
+In conclusion, we do not need to fear SARS-CoV-2 virus and its mutants, as we do clearly have a cure, which is historically proven.
 We need to realize that we DO have alternatives other than just the controversial COVID19 vaccine.
-Do not panic.
+We do not need to panic.